SeregPie/THREE.TextTexture/README.md

 `.aspectRatio`

-The width of the image devided by the height of the image.
+The width of the canvas devided by the height of the canvas.